 - Paint is the go-to option.
 With this route, there may be a price difference based on the method of application (brush, roller, or spray), and the quality and brand of the paint you choose.

 - Solid lacquer is a popular choice, which provides hard, glossy finishes that range in the level of sheen from clear to colored.
 Lacquer produces an extremely damage-resistant finish.
 It’s ideal for projects that see a lot of traffic, such as low shelving in a child’s room.

 - Varnish is usually transparent but also comes in a range of glossy to satin finishes.
 Like lacquer, it produces a durable finish.

 - Unfinished shelving creates a more industrial contemporary look.

 A lot of labor goes into producing a high-quality painted finish.
-(For a case study, check out Kate and Arthur’s DIY cabinets.)
+(For a case study, read about the time and labor spent on Kate and Arthur’s DIY cabinets.)
 The entire process can take up to five days and include up to four coats of primer and finish.
-Compared to two to three coats of a high-quality clear lacquer that can be applied in as little as one day, the additional labor costs easily offset the savings of less expensive, “paint-grade” materials.
+Compared to two to three coats of a high-quality clear lacquer that can be applied in as little as one day.
+The additional labor costs easily offset the savings of less expensive, “paint-grade” materials.

 Features and components of custom bookshelves

 Simple open shelving is the least expensive built-in option.
-While most experts don’t calculate costs per additional drawer or door, generally, the more features you include, the higher the overall cost.
+Most experts don’t calculate costs per additional drawer or door.
+However, the more features you include, the higher the overall cost.
 Glass doors or shelves, a floating desk, and lighting all add cost in time and materials.